-The 2018/19 PPE valuations and impairment review were undertaken by Mr. D. Thurlow BSc (Hons) MRICS, of West Oxfordshire District Council, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors and the Code of Practice on Local Authority Accounting in the United Kingdom.
+The 2019/20 PPE valuations and impairment review were undertaken by Mr. D. Thurlow BSc (Hons) MRICS, of West Oxfordshire District Council and the Council's Operational Buildings were valued by valuers at Carter Jonas Property Consultants.
+Valuations were undertaken in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors and the Code of Practice on Local Authority Accounting in the United Kingdom.

 Assets are valued as part of a rolling programme of revaluations.
-All assets are valued on a 3-yearly rolling programme.
+All assets are valued on a 5-yearly rolling programme.